October 4 - 6, 2018

 Description: The majority agrarian society and fragile mountain ecosystems in the Himalaya contribute to the framing of Nepal as a 'highly vulnerable' country that requires international support to cope with climate change.
 This paper begins by exploring the different climate justice discourses as well as critical approaches to climate change adaptation, followed by a case study of Nepal to examine their translation into its national and sub-national policy framework.

-Title: Acceptable Tradeoffs between Economic Growth and Environmental Protection
+Title: Acceptable Tradeoffs Between Economic Growth and Environmental Protection

 Presenter: Youngchae Lee